 - Find out what each subject involves.
-Read this booklet carefully. - Ask your subject teachers for advice. - Seek advice from parents /elder siblings / friends. - Complete the draft options form issued to you by your Form Tutor. - Attend / make an appointment for the Virtual Options Information Evening on Thursday 9th February. - Complete and return the signed options form to your tutor by no later than Friday 17th February.
+Read this booklet carefully. - Ask your subject teachers for advice. - Seek advice from parents /elder siblings / friends. - Attend / the Options Information Evening on Thursday 22nd February. - Complete and return the signed options form to your tutor by no later than Thursday 29th February.